isomerpages/moe-chijologc/_holistic-education/Departments/Character and Citizenship Programme.md

 ### Student Well-Being

 Various support programmes are also in place to provide the provision of care for the total well-being and development of our students.
 These support programmes include parent-teacher meetings, teacher-student conferencing sessions, various financial assistance schemes, special needs support and counselling support.
-These support programmes are headed by the Year Heads, School Administrative Team, Form Teachers, Senior School Counsellor and Allied Educators (Learning and Behavioural Support).
+These support programmes are headed by the Year Heads, School Administrative Team, Form Teachers, Senior School Counsellor and Special Educational Needs Officer.

 ### CCE Curriculum